-The Center for Spiritual Well-being is dedicated to the principle that there is much to be gained when people engage in these existential questions communally.
-We can offer a connection to giving back to others spiritually and emotionally.
-We will offer programs, support groups and classes that engage individuals who are seeking mental, emotional and spiritual, support and well-being.
+The Center for Spiritual Well-being can offer a connection to giving back to others spiritually and emotionally.
+We offer programs, support groups and classes that engage individuals who are seeking mental, emotional and spiritual, support and well-being.

 Open heart and soul.
 Reduce stress in mind and body.
 Create community around healing and transformation.

 Lectures that bring thought-provoking and inspirational speakers to the Center for Spiritual Well-being.
 These can include community leaders that spark discussions and reflection in our self and our community.

 Why might you come to a Healing Service?
 Deepen your prayer life & divine connection.
 Seek support when facing life challenges.
 Foster connection to others

 Jefferson-Myrna Brind Center of Integrative Medicine Hosted by the Center for Spiritual Well-being presents an 8-week course in Mindfulness Meditation.
 Reduce stress, relieve pain, and enhance wellness.

 Learn the history & basic principles of Mussar and the rudiments of Heshbon HaNefesh.